sightmachine/sightmachine-sdk/docs/entities/raw_data.md

 None                  0.0                        0.0
 ```

-The two APIs exhibit fundamental similarities.
-While the old API exclusively supports positional arguments, the new API builds upon this foundation by allowing the use of both positional and keyword arguments.
-In the new API, all positional arguments from the old API can be employed as keyword arguments.
-If both positional and keyword arguments are provided, the keyword arguments take precedence.
+Both methods of calling the API are functionally equivalent.
+The first method exclusively uses positional arguments, while the second method employs named arguments.
+Providing both positional and keyword values for the same argument in an API call is not allowed.
+It will throw an error, causing the API call to fail.

 #### Example:

-##### Old Style API Call:
+##### Using Positional Arguments
 ```
 raw_data_table = RAW_DATA_TABLE
 select = []